- On This Page

 The average amount of benefits paid out to disabled individuals is between $800 and $1,800.
 If you receive disability benefits from another source, this could affect the amount of benefits you receive from Social Security.

 What Are Some of the Most Common Disabilities Suffered by Veterans?

 Due to the nature of being in the military, veterans are typically more susceptible to suffering from a medical condition than civilians.
 The most common disabilities suffered by veterans include:

 - Bilateral hearing loss

 - Post-traumatic stress disorder

 - Lumbar and cervical strains

 Veterans often find it just as difficult to collect disability benefits as civilians, so they should always work with an attorney when filing a claim.
 Depending on the source of the disabling condition, veterans may be able to pursue benefits from the VA as well as or instead of the SSA.

 When veterans suffer from disabilities related to their military service, they can apply for veterans’ benefits from the Veterans’ Administration.
 These benefits can include disability compensation and disability pension, vocational rehabilitation services, educational assistance, life insurance, and home loans programs.

-Call us today or contact us online to arrange a free consultation.
+Call our social security disability lawyers today or contact us online to arrange a free consultation with our legal professionals.